Section 5: Maintaining Patient Confidentiality through the Appropriate Use and Disclosure of PHI; Application of the Minimum Necessary Standard

 Protected Health Information shall not be Used or Disclosed absent a valid Authorization unless a specific exception permitted by HIPAA and adopted by this Manual would permit its Use or Disclosure.
 The University shall apply the Minimum Necessary Standard to all Uses and Disclosures of PHI.

 Employees acknowledge confidentiality requirements as part of the Information Security and Acceptable Use Policy (http://policy.utdallas.edu/utdbp3096).
-All users are required to acknowledge this policy annually.
+All users are required to acknowledge this policy annually when they reset their computer password.
 If a user does not acknowledge the policy, their access to UT Dallas Information Resources is automatically blocked.

 Use and Disclosure of PHI for Treatment, Payment and Health Care Operations Purposes (TPO)